vigetlabs/craft-viget-base/docs/installation.md

 Lock it at a specific version if desired.

-Open the `config/app.php` and add the bootstrap the module (merging with existing modules if they exist):
+Open the `config/app.php` and bootstrap the module (merging with existing modules if they exist):

 ```php
 <?php